 The Puranas or ancient Hindu texts also put forward that the Shipra originated from the heart of Varaha, Lord Vishnu’s incarnation as a boar.
 Also on the banks of the Shipra River is Sage Sandipani’s ashram where Krishna had studied.

 The holy city of Ujjain is located on the right bank of the Shipra River.
-The famous Kumbh Mela takes place in this city.
-Devotees come here with the believe that a dip in the river washes away their sins.
-People also come here to perform funeral rites for the departed souls.
+The famous Kumbha Mela takes place in the ghats of this city, once every 12 years, a yearly celebration of the river Goddess Kshipra.
 There are hundreds of Hindu shrines along the banks of the Shipra River.